lashm4/lashm4/README.md

 ---

 Welcome to my GitHub!
-I’m passionate about solving real-world problems with data and machine learning.
+I’m passionate about solving real world problems with data and machine learning.
 Here you’ll find projects where I experiment with predictive modelling, NLP, computer vision, and data visualisation, always looking for new challenges and ways to turn data into actionable insights.

 ---